-Only a limited number of attribute types are well supported by all of the current software implementations when used as part of the Issuer or Subject Distinguished Name (DN).
+Only a limited number of attribute types are well supported by all of the current relying party software implementations when used as part of the Issuer or Subject Distinguished Name (DN).
 Therefore, only the following attribute types SHOULD be used, as they can be considered "safe": domainComponent (DC), countryName (C), stateOrProvinceName (ST), localityName (L), organisationName (O), organisationalUnitName (OU) and commonName (CN).
-Use of other attributes in distinguished names MAY result in incompatible representations, and thus SHOULD NOT be used.
+Other attributes in distinguished names may result in incompatible representations, and thus SHOULD NOT be used.

-To ensure uniqueness and reproducibility of the string renderings of DNs, the ASN.1 SE-QUENCE MUST only contain ASN.1 SETs of length 1.
+To ensure uniqueness and reproducibility of the string renderings of DNs, each RelativeDistinguishedName (RDN) MUST contain an ASN.1 SET of length 1.
 Other SET lengths MUST NOT be used.